swoop-r/fyp/README.md

 ## Example

-Here is a quick preview of what your "For You" page will look like before updating the template:
+Here is a quick preview of what your FYP will look like before updating the template:
 ![Screenshot](/src/screenshots/screenshot.png)

 ## License